atik-abdullah/Nordea/README.md

 ### Troubleshooting <a name="subsection1.5">

-If you need to change the docker-compose.yaml and run have the effect applied, run as follows:
+If you need to change the **docker-compose.yaml** and run have the effect applied, run as follows:

     docker-compose build --no-cache
     docker compose up

 ### Note <a name="subsection1.6">

-- The apps were built with "openjdk version "17.0.5" 2022-10-18" java version present on the system.
+- The apps were built with **openjdk version "17.0.5" 2022-10-18** java version present on the system.

-- Inside the mvnw.cmd file's DOWNLOAD_URL= has been changed from https to http.
-Otherwise the maven wrapper had issues running.
+- Inside the mvnw.cmd file's **DOWNLOAD_URL** has been changed from https to http.
+Otherwise the maven wrapper had issues running on Windows.

-- The frontend folder inside the frontend project is a folder that holds syling files required by Vaadin.
+- The **frontend** folder inside the **frontend** project is a folder that holds syling files required by Vaadin.
 The name of the folder is conincidentally same as the project name.

 ## Instruction to use the project <a name="section2"></a>